Atri-Labs/conferences/README.md

 # Atri Labs at conferences

 At Atri Labs, we regularly speak at international conferences and local meetups to share our experiences of building [Atri framework](https://github.com/Atri-Labs/atrilabs-engine).
-The topics we cover include deep dive into React and the surrounding web development ecosystem, tutorials on how to use Atri framework, etc.
+The topics we cover include but are not limited to
+- deep dive into React and the surrounding web development ecosystem for JavaScript and Python developers,
+- how to use Atri framework to solve a specific business problem
+- experiences of building and growing an open-source project and a company around it

 Below is a list of those conferences in chronological order.
-You can visit the README of each conference to learn about our talk, view presentation materials and watch the talk recording (if available).
+You can visit the README of each conference to learn more about our talk, view presentation materials and watch the talk recording (if available).

-📹 Our recorded talks can be found in this [playlist](https://youtube.com/playlist?list=PLTQwOMNg4n8BYxAvZlFlVsEstCeS4KM1q).
+📹 Our recorded talks can be found in this [playlist](https://youtube.com/playlist?list=PLTQwOMNg4n8BYxAvZlFlVsEstCeS4KM1q) on our YouTube channel.

 | Date | Conference | Resources | Details |
 | :---: | :---:     | :---: | :---:|